Aller au contenu principal

 Panelists

-• Thomas Squire, Group Design Director, AREA 17 Thomas works at the intersection of brand, experience, and technology, helping organizations define how their brands show up in an increasingly fast-paced world.
-Grounded in close collaboration and a curiosity for new ways of working, he has guided brands including ElevenLabs, Latent Labs, Plaud AI, and the International Energy Agency through moments of transformation.
+Thomas works at the intersection of brand, experience, and technology, helping organizations define how their brands and products show up in an increasingly noisy, fast-paced world.
+His approach is grounded in close, iterative collaboration with clients, and in exploring new tools and ways of working.
+He has led work for clients including ElevenLabs, Latent Labs, Plaud AI, and the International Energy Agency, guiding brands through moments of transformation.

 Continuer l’exploration